 Purpose: The purpose of this study is to evaluate whether using telmisartan plus ART in individuals who are in the earliest stage of HIV infection can limit HIV reservoirs from establishing in the (CNS).
 Investigators will also assess whether telmisartan plus ART can limit fibrosis in nodes.11

 Note: A separate SEARCH 018 study record (NCT02170246) is also listed on .
-This study is a Phase I trial that will look at the effect of telmisartan plus ART on HIV reservoir size in the CNS.
-The study is currently recruiting participants.12
+This study is a that evaluated the effect of telmisartan plus ART on HIV reservoir size.
+The study has been completed.2,12

 For more details on the studies listed above, see the Health Professional version of this drug summary.Besides being studied for its impact on fibrosis and the HIV reservoir, telmisartan has also been studied for its effects on other health outcomes in people with HIV.
 These completed studies include:

-- NCT01578772, a Phase II study that assessed whether telmisartan could improve the function of blood vessels in older adults who were on ART and at risk for heart-related problems.13
+- NCT01578772, a Phase 2 study that assessed whether telmisartan could improve the function of blood vessels in older adults who were on ART and at risk for heart-related problems.13

-- MATH (NCT01088295), a Phase II study that evaluated whether telmisartan could reduce the amount of fat in adults who were on ART.14
+- MATH (NCT01088295), a Phase 2 study that evaluated whether telmisartan could reduce the amount of fat under the skin or in body organs (called adipose tissue) in adults who were on ART.14

 What side effects might telmisartan cause?

 One goal of HIV research is to identify new drugs that have fewer side effects.
-The following side effects were observed in some of the studies of telmisartan listed above.MATH (NCT01088295):
+The following side effects were observed in some of the studies of telmisartan listed above.ACTG A5317; TRAFIC study (NCT01928927)

 Because telmisartan is still being studied, information on possible side effects of the drug is not complete.
 As testing of telmisartan continues, additional information on possible side effects will be gathered.